40 Wall Street: Trump lease

-1990s and 2000s

 In July 1995, real estate developer Donald Trump signed a letter of intent to buy Kinson's lease and spend $100 million on renovations.
-The leasehold was transferred that December; The New York Times reported at the time that Trump purchased the leasehold for $8 million.
-Trump has given conflicting accounts about the price of the leasehold.
-In November 1995, Trump stated he was buying the leasehold from Kinson for $100,000.
+The leasehold was transferred that December.
+There have been conflicting accounts about the price of the leasehold.
+The New York Times reported that Trump purchased the leasehold for $8 million, while Barron's cited the leasehold as having cost between $3 million and $5 million.
+In November 1995, Trump stated that he was buying the leasehold from Kinson for $100,000.
 During a 2005 episode of The Apprentice, Trump claimed he only paid $1 million for the leasehold but that the property was actually worth $400 million.
 Trump's legal advisor, George H. Ross, restated this claim in a 2005 book.
-On a 2007 episode of CNBC's The Billionaire Inside, Trump again claimed he paid $1 million for the leasehold but stated the building's value as $600 million.
-However, in 2012, it was reported that Trump paid $10 million for the leasehold, while the building's estimated worth was $1 billion.
-Trump's estimate of the building's worth also conflicted with that of New York City tax assessors, who in 2004 estimated the building as being worth $90 million.
+On a 2007 episode of CNBC's The Billionaire Inside, Trump again claimed that he paid $1 million for the leasehold but stated the building's value as $600 million.
+In 2012, it was reported that Trump paid $10 million for the leasehold.

-Ultimately, Trump spent $35 million on buying and refurbishing 40 Wall Street.
-Trump planned to convert the upper half of 40 Wall Street to residential space, leaving the bottom half as commercial space.
-Real-estate experts quoted in the New York Daily News said that the lowest 25 floors were extremely large, and it would not be profitable to convert them to apartments.
-By 1997, Trump was negotiating with hotels to occupy the lower stories of 40 Wall Street.
-Der Scutt Architects renovated the lobby, though the cost of converting the upper floors to residential space was ultimately too high for Trump.
-He tried to sell the building in 2003, expecting offers in excess of $300 million, which did not materialize.
-The New York Times wrote in 2004 that the building had $145 million of debt.

-2010s to present
+Estimates of the building's worth also varied.
+City tax assessors had valued the building at $90 million by 2000 and reported that the building was worth the same amount in 2004.
+While Trump estimated the building's worth at $1 billion in 2012, an external appraisal the same year valued the building at $220 million.
+Trump maintained in 2013 that the building was worth $530 million.
+Trump's lenders estimated that the building was worth $540 million in 2015 (though the Trump Organization gave a higher figure of $735 million), and Bloomberg News estimated the next year that 40 Wall Street was worth $550 million.